Pedro Lugo

 Pedro Lugo Martínez (born 1 August 1960), better known as El Nene, is a Cuban singer.
 He specializes in both son cubano and rumba, having sung for La Monumental, Clave y Guaguancó and Conjunto Chappottín.
 He is also the founder and lead vocalist of Jóvenes Clásicos del Son, a traditional son septet founded in 1994.
 In 2006, he formed another son septet, Son del Nene, in which he is also the lead vocalist.
-He has recorded albums in collaboration with Celeste Mendoza, Tata Güines, Estrellas de Areito and rumba ensembles such as Rapsodia Rumbera and Team Cuba de la Rumba.
+He has recorded albums in collaboration with Celeste Mendoza, Tata Güines, Estrellas de Areito, Zanja All Stars and rumba ensembles such as Rapsodia Rumbera and Team Cuba de la Rumba.